jrrpanix/cpp-crypto/README.md

 The first exchange is Binance bookTicker Channel.

 All development has been done on a **MacBook** by running a **Docker** containter which contains the Linux env.
 The choice was made to develop in a Docker Container because most people just carry around laptops and its cheaper to Develop locally on a Laptop inside of a Docker Linux Container than to run Linux on a cloud computing machine.
-All that is required is a Docker subscripton to get going.  if you alraedy have a Linux enviornment and dont want to use Docker that works too.
+All that is required is a Docker subscripton to get going.  if you already have a Linux enviornment and don't want to use Docker that works too.

 The code is compiled and run in Linux with the Linux shell running locally on a Mac by: